Squigley18/codeML_pipeline/README.md

 # codeML_pipeline
 CodeML pipeline used in PhD thesis: Genome architecture and  rearrangement: Interplay of  genomic, transcriptomic, and  epigenetic features in  mammals.

+Following steps outlined in the steps outlined in https://academic.oup.com/mbe/article/40/4/msad041/7140562

 # Folders in the repository

 | FILE / FOLDER | PURPOSE |